Rotlug/aerothemeplasma-nixos/README.md

 **(Still doesn't work)** This is an attempt to package the [AeroThemePlasma](https://gitgud.io/wackyideas/aerothemeplasma/) theme for Nix/NixOS.

 ## What still needs to be done
-* `extras` package needs to extract the icons, cursor and sound themes (which are `.tar.gz`) instead of just copying them

 * Package `desktopcontainment` widget

 * Add metadata to packages